socketsupply/docs/guides/faq/index.md

 ## Do you collect telemetry data?

 No!
-Use `Little Snitch` or `MITM` if you want to double check.
+Use something like `Little Snitch` if you want to verify it.
 But our reasons are that, like you, we have work to do and wouldn't want someone watching over our shoulder as we do it.
 We collect no data what-so-ever from you or about you, it's not our business.